gavinyork/zephyr3d/doc/markdown/scene.octree.getrootnode.md

 ## Octree.getRootNode() method

-Gets the root node of the octree
+Get the root node (level 0, index 0), creating it if necessary.

 **Signature:**